Gibartes/O-LoRa/Device/bluetooth/README.md

 __ Written by Gibartes __
 ---------------------------------------

-This is a software 1:1 bluetooth server to link internal user space area.
+This is a software that is 1:1 bluetooth server to link internal user space area.
 You can utilize this software for other purposes as well as this off-grid network project if you're planning to compose server or controller with bluetooth protocol.

 ---------------------------------------
 ## External description about oloraNT